dd9jn/rfc4880bis/crypto-refresh.md

 This specification creates a registry of "Reason for Revocation" flags.
 The registry includes the "Reason for Revocation" flags value, the name of the flag, and a reference to the defining specification.
 The initial values for this registry can be found in {{reason-for-revocation}}.
-Adding a new feature flag MUST be done through the IETF CONSENSUS method, as described in {{RFC2434}}.
+Adding a new feature flag MUST be done through the SPECIFICATION REQUIRED method, as described in {{RFC8126}}.

 #### Implementation Features